apavlidi/WebCrawler/README.md

 ## Teck Stack

 The project is build with [Spring](https://spring.io/) and Java 17.
 It uses [JUnit](https://junit.org/junit5/).
-The project follows the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) by utilising the [spotless plugin](https://github.com/diffplug/spotless).
+The project follows the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) by utilising the [spotless plugin](https://github.com/diffplug/spotless) which is configured with [google style guide](https://google.github.io/styleguide/javaguide.html).
 It also provides a code coverage report by using [jacoco](https://github.com/jacoco/jacoco).

 For CI/CD it uses [Render](https://render.com/) and the application is wrapped with [Docker](https://www.docker.com/)